exasol/virtual-schema-common-document-files/doc/user_guide/document_type_plugin_development_guide.md

 Implement the method so that it converts the `loadedFile` into a `Stream<DocumentNode<YOUR_TYPEDocumentNodeVisitor>>` by parsing it and using the factory for your class structure.
 If your datatype has only one document per file, simply return `Set.of(YOUR_DOCUMTNT_NODE)`.
-Else it is important to stream the data and not to collect it in a List first.
+Otherwise it is important to stream the data and not to collect it in a List first.
 For that implement an custom `Iterator` and `Iterable` and use:

 ```java